cartheur/c-shell/README.md

 c-shell
 ==============

-Simple and thoroughly-commented shell written in C for Linux.
+Simple and well-commented shell written in C for Linux.
 For exploration deeper into the _metal_.

 Features
 --------